Members and beneficiaries of the Avon Pension Fund

 Why we are providing this notice to you

-As the Data Controller of the Fund we hold certain information about you (“personal data”) which we use to administer the Fund and to pay benefits from it.
+As the Administering Authority of the Fund we hold certain information about you (“personal data”) which we use to administer the Fund and to pay benefits from it.
 This notice is designed to give you information about the data we hold about you, how we use it, your rights in relation to it and the safeguards that are in place to protect it.

 Lawful use of your data